BlueQuartzSoftware/simplnx/ITKImageProcessing/docs/Disabled/ITKThresholdMaximumConnectedComponentsImage.md

-# ITK::Threshold Maximum Connected Components Image Filter (KW)
+# ITK::Threshold Maximum Connected Components Image Filter

+This filter directly wraps an ITK filter of the same name.

 ## Group (Subgroup) ##